jsumners/fastify-server-session/Readme.md

 })
 ```

-**Note:** In the previous example the `sessionMaxAge` value will set the redis TTL of the session key.
+**Note:** In the previous example the `sessionMaxAge` value will set the Redis TTL of the session key.

 ## Options